Isabella of Portugal, Queen of Castile: Life as queen

+When after three years of marriage, Isabella had not yet fallen pregnant she decided in 1450 to take a pilgrimage to Toro and the shrine to Saint Maria de la Vega to pray for a child.

+The same year she became pregnant.

 Conflict with de Luna

 De Luna had dominated the king since he was young and doubtless expected this to continue after the marriage.
 De Luna tried to control the young queen as well, even going as far as to attempt to limit the couplings between the amorous king and his bride.
 Isabella took exception to de Luna's influence over her husband and attempted to persuade her husband to remove this favourite.

 Rumors that de Luna had attempted to poison Isabella, and that he had also poisoned and murdered her predecessor, Mary of Aragon, still persist to this day.
 Isabella, being aware of this, set herself to the task of persuading the king to agree to rid himself of de Luna.

 She had little success until after the 1451 birth of her daughter and namesake who would become Isabella I of Castile.
-The queen's confinement was long and difficult.
+The queen's confinement in the palace at Madrigal des Altas Torres was long and difficult.

 In 1453, de Luna had nobleman Alfonso Pérez de Vivero thrown out of a window, as the nobleman had sided against the constable.
 Isabella used this as leverage, and convinced the king to have him arrested and tried.
 King John did as his wife asked, and de Luna was executed.

 The death of his favourite saddened the king, and his health began to decline rapidly.
 John was on his deathbed in mid 1454, expiring at last on 20 July 1454.
 Henry IV, newly divorced from Blanche, became king.
+Henry would go on to marry Isabella's cousin, Joan of Portugal.

 Queen dowager

 After Henry ascended the throne, he sent his stepmother, who was three years younger than himself, and his two half-siblings to the Castle of Arévalo.
-The dowager queen and her two children lived austerely with Isabella's mother, who had travelled to Arevalo to assist her.
+The dowager queen and her two children lived austerely with Isabella's mother, who had travelled to Arevalo to assist her alongside Inés Alvarnáez, the mother of Clara Alvarnáez Also living at the palace in Arevalo were Portuguese ladies in waiting.
 There is no evidence that the widowed queen ever considered remarrying.

 While at Arévalo, Isabella sank deeper into the melancholy that had begun after the birth of her elder child.
 She was permitted to keep her children until 1461, the year in which Henry's second queen, Joan of Portugal, became pregnant with Joanna, Princess of Asturias, supposedly by her alleged lover, Beltrán de La Cueva.

+Isabella’s mother died in 1466.